 - Excellent communication skills and the ability to work assertively and confidently with colleagues at all levels.

 - Previous experience in a similar team support role.

 Please send a detailed CV/résumé and cover letter to firstname.lastname@example.org.
 Please include the following information or your application may not be considered:

 - the job title/position you are interested in and the location of the job (in the subject line of your email); and

 - covering email/letter detailing how you meet the specified role requirements and your salary expectations.

-Interviews are held via video conference as part of our standard international recruitment process.
+Interviews will be held via video conference as part of our standard international recruitment process.

 Due to the number of responses we receive, we are unable to respond individually to each application.
-If you do not hear from us within four weeks of the closing date you may assume that your application has been unsuccessful.
+If you do not hear from us within four weeks of the closing date of the application, your application has not likely been successful.